glennmckechnie/weewx-wxobs/README.md

 # weewx-wxobs
 An additional weewx report page that uses php to extract archival data (Daily climatological summaries) from the weewx database and present it as a series of snapshots (currently half-hourly) averaged throughout the chosen day.
 It includes delta-T ( primarily for agricultural purposes.)

-It is set out in the style of the _Latest Weather Observations_ pages that the Australian Weather Bureau - BOM provides. eg:- http://www.bom.gov.au/products/IDV60801/IDV60801.94852.shtml  I find those pages useful, that one especially when keeping an eye on the accuracy of my station.
+It is set out in the style of the _Latest Weather Observations_ pages that the Australian Weather Bureau - BOM provides. eg:- [Ballarat](http://www.bom.gov.au/products/IDV60801/IDV60801.94852.shtml)  I find those pages useful, that one especially when keeping an eye on the accuracy of my station.

 It integrates with the seasons skin, but should be easily modified for use within other skins.
 It uses the cheetah generator to some extent (unit labels) but these could be bypassed if it was used as a stand-alone page.
 It is configured to use either the sqlite or mysql databases that weewx uses.
 I don't currently use sqlite so that's a best guess (which appears to work with an archived conversion of my mysql) Feedback, corrections are welcomed on that - or anything here.

 It currently (initial upload) is __only configured for Metric Units,__ but that can be changed with some tweaks (contributions welcomed).
 Those tweaks would for the most part be simple, except for the delta-T calculations, where a tad more work would be involved.

+Thanks to:
-Thanks to Powerin (weewx-users) for the initial starting point, search the group for the thread titled "Daily climatological summaries"
+* Powerin (weewx-users) for the initial starting point, search the group for the thread titled [Daily climatological summaries](https://groups.google.com/d/topic/weewx-user/cEAzvxv3T6Q/discussion)
-Thanks to weewx-wd (ozgreg) for the delta-T calcs, that are also referenced by Powerin under "Wet bulb and DeltaT temperatures"
+* [weewx-wd](https://bitbucket.org/ozgreg/weewx-wd/wiki/Home) (by ozgreg) for the delta-T calcs in wdSearchX3.py, these are also referenced by Powerin under the weewx-users [Wet bulb and DeltaT temperatures](https://groups.google.com/d/topic/weewx-user/IoBrtQ-OL3I/discussion) post.

 ***Instructions:***
 * Copy  the files -- datepicker.css, datepicker.js, wxobs.css -- to your weewx HTML ROOT directory.